This easy Iced Mocha recipe is so simple to make, you’ll only need about five minutes to throw it together.

 A Super Easy Iced Mocha Recipe

-Iced mochas are incredibly simple to make at home.
+Like homemade mochas, iced mochas are incredibly simple to make at home.
 You just need milk, cocoa powder, sugar, cold coffee, and a little optional whipping cream for added richness.

 How to Make an Iced Mocha at Home